Sravanigaju/Qxf2_internship_22/README.md

     - Worked on the task Explore Selenium
     - Learnt what is selenium why it is used and
     - why do we need automation testing.
+    Day20
+    - updated day19 work in to the repository
+    - Learnt about Selenium
+    - Learnt how to test a web application using Selenium as an automation
+    - tool